hypercore-protocol/hyperdrive-daemon/README.md

 #### Storage/Networking Statistics
 Inside `~/Hyperdrive/Network/Stats/<drive-key>` you'll find two files: `storage.json` and `networking.json` containing an assortment of statistics relating to that drive, such as per-file storage usage, current peers, and uploaded/downloaded bytes of the drive's metadata and content feeds.

-*Note: `storage.json` is dynamically computed every time the file is read -- if you have a drive containing millions of files, this can be an expensive operation, so be careful.*
+*__Note__: `storage.json` is dynamically computed every time the file is read -- if you have a drive containing millions of files, this can be an expensive operation, so be careful.*

 Since looking at `networking.json` is a common operation, we provide a shorthand command `hyperdrive fs stats` that prints this file for you.
 It uses your current working directory to determine the key of the mounted drive you're in.